back

 Some security issues I have observed are:

 Situation: Alex is testing the Code Interpreter's ability to fetch data from the web.
-So He navigates to different websites and scrape content.
+He navigates to different websites and scrapes content.
 While testing, Alex unknowingly navigates to a malicious website that has been compromised to exploit the Code Interpreter.

-Situation: Alex is working on a web development project and uses the Code Interpreter to check their HTML and JavaScript code snippets.
-They visit another website to get some inspiration for their project.
+Situation: Alex is working on a web development project and uses the Code Interpreter to check his HTML and JavaScript code snippets.
+He visits another website to get some inspiration for his project.

 This backdoor could manifest as a simple script that sends data to the attacker's server or allows the attacker to execute commands on the server hosting Alex's project.